harmony-one/sdk/packages/harmony-account/README.md

 ```

-### import an existing privateKey to create Account
+### Import an existing privateKey to create Account

 ```typescript